Regret Analysis of Average-Reward Unichain MDPs via an Actor-Critic Approach: Conclusion

 \section{Conclusion}

 We have presented NAC-B, a Natural Actor-Critic algorithm with batching, that achieves $\tilde{O}(\sqrt{T})$ regret in infinite-horizon average-reward MDPs under the unichain assumption.
 Unlike prior work that relies on stronger ergodicity conditions, NAC-B operates under a weaker structural assumption that allows for both transient states and periodic behavior, thereby broadening the applicability of policy gradient methods in average-reward settings.
 Our approach leverages function approximation for scalability and introduces batching to mitigate issues arising from periodicity and high variance in gradient estimates.
-Future works include extending this analysis to other useful settings such as constrained MDPs, multi-agent RL etc.
+Future works include extending this analysis to other settings such as constrained MDPs \cite{bai2024learning,xu2025global}, neural critics \cite{ganesh2025orderoptimal} and relaxing the unichain assumption, though we anticipate this to be a challenging task (See Remark \ref{rem:ext}).